 Individuals seek psychiatric help for a variety of reasons.
 Some feel sad and anxious.
 Others have seen their professional or academic life suffer from difficulties with concentration, attention, and/or disorganization.
 Many are facing a particular crossroads and seek support and guidance to determine the best course of action.
 Still others are unable to articulate exactly what is wrong, but feel that "something" is missing in their life and/or relationships.

 Below is a sample of the some of the conditions we treat.
-Please note that many who benefit from psychotherapy, psychopharmacology, neuropsychological testing, or all three do not fall into any discrete category or diagnosis.
+Please note that many who benefit from psychotherapy, psychopharmacology, neuropsychological assessment, or all three do not fall into any discrete category or diagnosis.
 If you have questions about whether you are suited for or might benefit from our services, please contact Dr. Samton.

 Anxiety